Rockstar Defrauds Banks with False Personal Loan Applications

 The investigation found that Mawhinney lied to bank officers when he claimed that he needed the personal loans to buy musical equipment.
 Once he had the money in hand, he actually used it to pay for traveling, personal entertainment and a luxury tour bus.

 If Mawhinney is convicted, he could face up to 30 years in a federal prison for making false statements on a loan application.
+This is based on the loan amounts, frequency, and the severity of the fraud.

 However, he was not alone in the criminal operations.
 Matt and Jason Salazar, two sibling recording studio co-owners also provided false documents to several banks in a conspiracy with Mawhinney.